 So, what is the lighting ratio?
 It’s the ratio of key light to fill light.
-There are the 1:1 (with virtually no shadows), 2:1, 4:1, and 8:1 ratio (with the most shadows) are commonly used.
+There are the 1:1 (with virtually no shadows), 2:1, 4:1, and 8:1 ratios (with the most shadows) are commonly used.

 But each ratio has its own uses and ambiance depending on the key light and fill light.
 The key light is your main (brightest) light, while the fill light “fills” in the shadows.

 Knowing when to use certain ratios may be hard at first, so consider using a lighting ratio at first.
 The more you practice and use lighting ratios in your photo shoots, the faster you’ll get accustomed to it.
 Have fun and good luck!